Clarabrgnz/BioOpti/README.md

 - **Clara Bergonzi** — Package Infrastructure, Reaction Simulation Module
 - *(Add your teammates here if needed)*

-Feel free to open an issue or pull request if you would like to contribute! 🚀

 ---

 ## ⚖️ License